magento/devdocs/guides/v2.0/coding-standards/technical-vision/webapi.md

 Any new design related to Web API must satisfy the following constraints to keep the model consistency.

-**Generic**
+**General**

-1. REST and SOAP must be designed for Admin Panel integrations and have parity in terms of coverage.
+1. REST and SOAP must be designed for Admin Panel integrations and be equal in terms of coverage.
 GraphQL should be designed for store front scenarios.
 1. Any identifier exposed in guest APIs (for example, cart ID) must be masked to prevent the possibility of unauthorized access to the data of other guest users.
 1. Authentication must be done via `\Magento\Authorization\Model\UserContextInterface`.
 1. Customer-specific identifiers (such as customer ID or cart ID) must be deducted from the record of the successfully authenticated customer.
 They must not be accepted via request parameters.